The Top 100 Foods High In Polyphenols

 83. Nectarine (25 mg per 100g)

-Nectarines contain (relatively small) amounts of vitamins A and C, and a range of flavonoids and phenolic acids (101).
+Nectarines offer relatively small amounts of vitamins A and C, but also provide a range of flavonoids and phenolic acids (101).

 84. Curly Endive (24 mg per 100g)